 Mercer Advisor’s InvestHERs initiative is just one way that we support the valuable financial advice our mothers have given us.
 This initiative’s goal is to ensure women have an opportunity to follow their dreams in the financial services profession, with the added goal of having the resources and the knowledge to serve women investors.
 As a result of InvestHERs, Mercer Advisors has expanded our diversity program to include numerous initiatives to educate women about career opportunities at Mercer Advisors and to grow and retain these team members.

 We want to hear from you on how your mom influenced you in making financial decisions.
-To learn more about how Mercer Advisors can help you achieve your financial goals, or to read insights for female investors, visit our women and wealth insights page.
+To learn more about how Mercer Advisors can help you achieve your financial goals, or to read insights for female investors, visit our Women & Wealth insights page.

 Mercer Advisors Inc. is the parent company of Mercer Global Advisors Inc. and is not involved with investment services.
 Mercer Global Advisors Inc. (“Mercer Advisors”) is registered as an investment advisor with the SEC.
 The firm only transacts business in states where it is properly registered or is excluded or exempted from registration requirements.